ponylang/pony-language-server/README.md

 ## Development

+---
+`libponyc-standalone` is needed for this to compile.
+Right now it is only built on linux, for macos you will need this change: https://github.com/ponylang/ponyc/pull/4303

+For windows, you will have to find your own way at the moment.

+---

-To debug in VSCode, press F5, this will compile both the vscode extension in the client folder and the pony server, using the `build.sh` script.
+To debug in VSCode, press `F5`, this will compile both the vscode extension in the client folder and the pony server, using the `build.sh` script.

-If pony compilation fails, the process will stop, so you can press F5 without fear.
+If pony compilation fails, the process will stop, so you can press `F5` without fear.

 Right now, the Debugger actor residing in `debug.pony` will write anything passed to it to a log file relative to where the vscode debug instance is launched.
 This is because you cannot write to output if we use it as a channel to interact with vscode.
 This has to be updated to use proper LSP logging capabilities.

+## Packing VSCode extension

+You can pack the extension by running `vsce pack` in the client_vscode folder.
+You will get a `pony.vsix` file which you can install in vscode using `code --install-extension pony.vsix`